cxcblock/doc/exchangeDockingGuide/exchangeDocking-en-1.2.md

 # Exchange docking guidelines

-The main purpose of this paper is to assist the exchange on-line CXC transactions.
+The purpose of this article is mainly to assist the exchange on the line CXC and the tokens issued based on CXCChain.

 github:https://github.com/cxcblock